tacoinfra/kiln/docs/config.md

 ## kiln-node-rpc-port PORT

 The RPC port to use for the kiln node.
-Defaults to 9733.
+Defaults to 8733.

 ## kiln-node-net-port PORT

-The net-addr port to use for the kiln node.
-Defaults to 8733.
+The port where kiln node accepts peer-to-peer connections.
+Defaults to 9733.

 ## kiln-data-dir DIRECTORY